CLIxIndia-Dev/qbank-lite/docs/repository.md

   - editDescription.
 A two-item list of the description text you want replaced (with language info).
                      Should be `[<old string>, <new string>]`.
   - removeDescription.
 The text object / string you want removed from the `descriptions`.
+  - fullUrl.
+To get back the "streamable" URL instead of the storage one.

 returns:
-  - the updated `asset` that the new content belongs to.
+  - the new `AssetContent`.

 ### AssetDetails